Learn the various interview types, as well as types of interview questions to ask, in this free career-focused lesson.

 5. Leave on a good note.
 When the interview is over, shake the interviewer's hand again.
 Thank the interviewer for taking time to talk with you, communicate your interest in being hired, and ask when you can expect to hear an answer about the job.

-Don't forget to send a thank-you note!
+Finally, don't forget to send a thank-you note!
 Less than half of job candidates send them, but all hiring managers are impressed by candidates who send thank-you notes.
 Either by phone, email, or letter, follow up.
 This is just one more way to put yourself ahead of other candidates.
 Use the note as a chance to: